 The following video was recording a TV during the live broadcast of the fire on the news channel of the Spanish audiovisual group RTVE.
 The man evidently wears a long, light garment and something bright on his head.
 Many Facebook users agree that it has to be a Muslim with a turban.
 It is supposed to show someone “suspicious” on the scaffolding surrounding the spire:

-The problem with recorded pictures from a TV, is that it is poorer quality.
+The problem with recorded pictures from a TV is its poorer quality.
 The above video is a good example, as the blurry, pale shots quickly lead to (false) interpretations.
-The original video can be seen on Youtube, here.
+The original video can be seen on Youtube.

 Here is a screenshot of both videos, side-by-side, the image on the right has been brightened up for better recognition: